 The homeless population is faced with a greater risk to the Coronavirus: According to the New York Times "Doctors say that the country's more than half-million homeless people are at a higher risk of catching and dying from the virus."
 This is due to the cramped quarters in shelters, sharing of utensils and lack of hand-washing stations on the streets.
 Donate now to help us ensure shelters are taking precautions and have the items needed to help keep Coronavirus from spreading.

 During the summer months, these homeless often become dehydrated from being outside in the heat.
-All of our communities could help each other by distributing water to the homeless, donate to the shelters and soup kitchens.
+All of our communities could help each other by distributing water to the homeless, donating to the shelters and soup kitchens.

 When people are assisted with the resources needed they regain a feeling of safety and security and their mental and physical health improves and people often reconnect with employment, health services, education, and community.
 Young people reconnect with family and re-engage with school.